filswan/go-swan-client/README.md

 #### ipfs-server

-ipfs-server is used to upload and download generated Car files.
-Storage provider will download Car files from this ipfs-server.
+Ipfs server is used to upload and download generated Car files.
+Storage provider will download car files from this ipfs server.

 - **download_url_prefix** ipfs server url prefix, such as: "http://[ip]:[port]/ipfs"